Image Matching Filtering and Refinement by Planes and Beyond: NCC

 The normalized cross correlation can be computed efficiently by convolution, where bilinear interpolation is employed to warp images.
 The patch radius $r$ is also the offset search radius and has been experimentally set to $r=10\approx\sqrt{2}t_h$ px.
 According to preliminary experiments, a wider radius extension can break the planar neighborhood assumption and patch alignment.

-\subsubsection{Sub-pixel precision}
+\subsection{Sub-pixel precision}

-The refinement offset can be further enhanced by parabolic interpolation adding sub-pixel precision~\cite{trucco_verri}.
-Notice that other forms of interpolations have been investigated but they did not provide any sub-pixel accuracy improvements according to previous experiments~\cite{miho_base}.
-The NCC response map at $\mathbf{u}\in\mathbb{R}^2$ in the best warped space with origin the peak value can be written as
+The refinement offset can be further enhanced by parabolic interpolation adding sub-pixel precision~(\cite{trucco_verri}).
+Notice that other forms of interpolation have been investigated but they did not provide any sub-pixel accuracy improvements according to previous experiments~(\cite{miho_base}).
+The NCC response map at $\mathbf{u}\in\mathbb{R}^2$ in the best warped space with the origin coinciding with the peak value can be written as

 from $T_m^{I_1,I_2}$ computed by Eq.~\ref{best_ncc}.
-The sub-pixel refinement offsets in the horizontal direction are computed as the vertex $-\tfrac{b}{2a}$ of a parabola $ax^2+bx+c=y$ fitted on the horizontal neighborhood centered in the peak of the maximized NNC response map, i.e.
+The sub-pixel refinement offsets in the horizontal direction are computed as the vertex $-\tfrac{b}{2a}$ of a parabola $ax^2+bx+c=y$ fitted on the horizontal neighborhood centered in the peak of the maximized NCC response map, i.e.

 and analogously for the vertical offsets.
 Explicitly the sub-pixel refinement offset is $\mathbf{p}=\left[\begin{smallmatrix}p_x\\p_y\end{smallmatrix}\right]$ where